ibm-cloud-docs/mqcloud/learn/mqoc_qm_plans.md

 ## Custom Enterprise Plan

-The Custom Enterprise plan is a pre-paid subscription plan that is available for customers who have already purchased MQ on Cloud from IBM or an authorized business partner.
+The Custom Enterprise plan is a pre-paid subscription plan that is available for customers who have already purchased {{site.data.keyword.mq_short}} from IBM or an authorized business partner.

 It allows you to provision queue managers in a multi-tenant environment in 4 tier sizes and is charged by Virtual Processor Core per Month.